Concordat of 1925: Negotiations

 The Roman Catholic religion was the religion of majority of the citizens in the Second Polish Republic (see also demographics of the Second Republic).
 The Polish constitution of 1921 stipulated in Article 114 that the "Roman Catholic faith, the religion of majority of the nation, takes first place among the equally important faiths in the country.
 The Roman Catholic Church governs itself.
 Relation to the Church will be determined based on the treaty with the Holy See, upon ratification by the Sejm (Polish parliament)."

-The negotiations started in 1921, and the Polish side (Minister of Religion and Education, Maciej Rataj, lawyer Władysław Abraham and bishop Adolf Szelążek) drafted a proposal by 1923.
+The negotiations started in 1921, and the Polish side (Minister of Religion and Education Maciej Rataj, lawyer Władysław Abraham, and bishop Adolf Szelążek) drafted a proposal by 1923.
 Then the negotiations were taken over by Stanisław Grabski, who represented the endecja faction, then dominant in the government.
 The negotiations between Grabski and Francesco Borgongini Duca spanned four months and 23 meetings in Rome.
+Grabski's negotiations were criticized as too fast, secretive, and without consultation with the Polish clergy.

-The concordat was signed on 10 February by Pietro Gasparri, Cardinal Secretary of State for the Holy See and Stanisław Grabski and Wladyslaw Skrzyński for Poland.
+The concordat was signed on 10 February by Pietro Gasparri, Cardinal Secretary of State for the Holy See, and Stanisław Grabski and Wladyslaw Skrzyński for Poland.
 The text concordat was published in Poland in Dziennik Ustaw.
 It was presented to Sejm for ratification on 24 March.
 It was criticized by the representatives of non-Catholic minorities (such as the Ukrainians), as well as by the socialist and communist members of the parliament, but the center-right conservatives and Catholic representatives had the majority and were supportive of the treaty.
 It was ratified on 27 March.